semaphoreci/semaphore/docs/docs/using-semaphore/languages/go.md

 ## How to use GOPATH {#gopath}

 For Go versions 1.11 and below you have to prepare the GOPATH directory structure that Go expects.
-Run this commands before using Go in the CI environment if you're using Go 1.11 of lower:
+Run these commands before using Go in the CI environment if you're using Go 1.11 or lower:

 ```shell title="GOPATH setup for Go 1.11 or lower"
 export "SEMAPHORE_GIT_DIR=$(go env GOPATH)/src/github.com/${SEMAPHORE_PROJECT_NAME}"